JuergenGutsch/blog/_source/_posts/2020-06-29-trying-orchard-core.md

 ## Why a blog series

 Actually this post wasn't planned to be a series but as usual the posts are getting longer and longer.
 The more I write, the more came in mind to write about.
 Bloggers now this, I guess.
-So I needed to decide, weather I want to write a monster blog post or a series of smaller posts.
+So I needed to decide, whether I want to write a monster blog post or a series of smaller posts.
 Maybe the later is easier to read and to write.

 ## What is Orchard Core?